 Lumion is a widely used software among AEC professionals because of its ability to render intensely realistic building interiors and exteriors.
 Users can also create lush landscapes of hundreds of trees and animate humans interacting with their models, which helps to bring models to life for clients and other collaborators.
 Functionally, Lumion is compatible with a host of other CAD applications, making it a versatile tool for fast and high-quality rendering.
 Though Lumion requires little training to operate beforehand, AEC professionals must have high-powered Lumion workstations to ensure they're able to maximize the software's potential.

 But graphics cards aren't the only hardware components you’ll need to optimize Lumion features.
 You also require a Lumion workstation configured to support single-threaded workflows and high viewport frame rates that enable such realistic visuals.
 As opposed to multi-threaded tasks that benefit from more CPU cores, Lumion workflows benefit from increased CPU frequency.
-Recommended Lumion hardware is the eight-core APEXX S3 professionally overclocked to 5.1GHz and featuring up to two professional GPUs.
+Recommended Lumion hardware is the eight-core APEXX S3 professionally overclocked to 5.3GHz and featuring up to two professional GPUs.

 Because Lumion can be effectively used alongside a number of other CAD modeling applications, you can simultaneously edit Lumion visualizations as you make changes in BIM software—even after you’ve spent time adding textures and materials.

 Of course, when using applications side by side, it's important to remain aware of the potential compute bottlenecks that may result from such a configured workstation.
 Both Lumion workflows and BIM workflows are single-threaded, and thus frequency bound, meaning the number of CPU cores doesn’t affect performance.
-Address this by looking at the overclocked, six-core APEXX S3, A Lumion workstation designed to accelerate both creative workflows.
+Address this by looking at the overclocked, eight-core APEXX S3, A Lumion workstation designed to accelerate both creative workflows.

 Our performance specialists can help you find the right workstation purpose-built for your applications and workflow.